 Collection and identification of plankton

 About 50 Litres each, of water were collected from 3 sampling points at 2-3feet below and filtered through silk plankton net of 55 μm (Kwen et al., 2019).
 The filtrate was transferred to another bottle and preserved immediately in 10% formalin on the field.
-Qualitative and quantitative analysis of both phyto-and zooplankton was done following drop count method (APHA, 1995).
+Qualitative and quantitative analysis of both phytoplankton and zooplankton were done following drop count method (APHA, 1995).
 The preserved plankton samples were allowed to settle first and 0.1 mL of the sample was withdrawn using a pipette and observed under compound microscope.
 Identification was done using key literatures by Jeje and Fernando (1986), Egborge (1995) and Janse et al. (2006).
 Plankton was identified and total number per species counted and recorded.

 Water sample collection for physico-chemical analyses